drzoidberg/frontend-playground-react/README.md

 With only tuning a few lines of these components, real cool and different effects can be achieved

 ### JsTextAnimation001
-A simple text using vanilla JS and React Hooks.
+A simple text animated using vanilla JS and React Hooks.
 Kinda versatile.

+### JsTextAnimation002glitchEffect
+A simple text animated trying to achieve a glitching effect, using vanilla JS and React Hooks.

 ### SVGAnimationWithText
 A simple SVG animation (in the shape of text) built with class-based and functional.